Editors (band): An End Has a Start (2007–2008)

 Editors recorded their second album An End Has a Start with producer Jacknife Lee in Grouse Lodge, Ireland over a two-month period beginning in late November 2006.
-It was released on 25 June 2007 and went straight to number 1 in the UK album charts, selling 59,405 copies in its first week.
-The album was preceded by the Top 10 single "Smokers Outside the Hospital Doors" on the 18th.
+It was released on 25 June 2007 and went straight to number one on the UK Albums Chart, selling 59,405 copies in its first week.
+The album was preceded by the top 10 single "Smokers Outside the Hospital Doors" on the 18th.
 The song was Editors' highest-charting single, reaching number 7.
 It also earned its own Making the Video episode on MTV.

 Just after the album's release, Editors played at the Glastonbury Festival with a second from top slot on The Other Stage.
 They also played many other festivals such as Oxegen, Lowlands and Pukkelpop over the following weeks, as well as playing their first ever tour dates in Australia and New Zealand.
 They then released the album's title track "An End Has a Start" in September to coincide with their North American tour.
 Editors went on to play the song live on American television shows such as Jimmy Kimmel Live! and The Tonight Show with Jay Leno.

 Upon returning to the UK, the band contributed a cover of the Cure's "Lullaby" to the Radio 1 Established 1967 compilation, again working with producer Gavin Monaghan, which was released on 1 October 2007.
 Shortly after this, Editors played a 75-minute set for the BBC Electric Proms at KOKO in London with backing from a classical string quartet.
 In November, they released "The Racing Rats" as the third single off the album.
-Editors played it live on 'Friday Night with Jonathan Ross' and it helped the song reach number 26 in the UK Charts.
-It also reached number 12 in the Dutch Top 40, the band's highest ever single charting outside of the UK at that point.
+Editors played it live on Friday Night with Jonathan Ross and it helped the song reach number 26 on the UK charts.
+It also reached number 12 on the Dutch Top 40, the band's highest ever single charting outside of the UK at that point.